 Search results

 - Explore how we’re working with others to strengthen pathways into the food and fibre sector. … Submissions B+LNZ has submitted feedback on the Ministry of Education’s (MoE) and the Tertiary Education Commission’s (TEC) redesign of the Vocational Education and Training (VET) system.
-View news stories around submissions Food and Fibre CoVE Food and Fibre CoVE is an initiative of the Food and Fibre Centre of Vocational Excellence Society Incorporated.
-Members of the Society include industry …
+View our submissions below. … Food and Fibre CoVE Food and Fibre CoVE is an initiative of the Food and Fibre Centre of Vocational Excellence Society Incorporated.
+Members of the Society include industry peak …

 - PageWhich paddocks will you be using for next year’s winter feed crops?
 To ensure the best environmental and animal welfare outcomes, B+LNZ has compiled a list of three critical factors to consider when selecting paddocks for growing winter feed crops. … 1.
 Understand the risks of winter grazing Winter grazing can increase the risk of sediment, harmful bacteria and nutrients ending up in water.
 Reducing this risk begins with paddock selection.
 Paddocks with water flowing through or over the soil …